microsoft/skype-interviews-docs/skype-interviews-docs/schedule-interviews.md

+# Schedule interviews

 In many cases defining the date and time for interview suitable for all of the candidates is a cumbersome task.
 Skype Interviews can help with that by automatically sending emails to the participants and guiding them in picking the right date & time.

-# List of capabilities for scheduling interviews
+## List of capabilities for scheduling interviews
 |Property |	Description	| Data type |	Default value |
 |---------|-------------|---|---|
 |**start** |	Date and time when interview is scheduled to start | Date | `undefined` |